lquidfire/postallow/README.md

 Options for Postallow are located in the ```postallow.conf``` file.
 This file shoud be moved to your system's ```/etc/``` directory before running Postallow for the first time.

 ## Custom Hosts
-By default, Postallow includes a number of well-known (and presumably trustworthy) mailers in five categories:
+By default, Postallow includes a number of well-known (and presumably trustworthy) mailers in six categories:

 * Webmailers
+* Yahoo Mail
 * Ecommerce
 * Social Networks
 * Bulk Senders